jhu-cisst/QLA/README.md

   * Changes due to component availability issues:
     * Support use of 1 LTC2604 quad DAC instead of 4 LTC2601 single DACs; populate pulldown resistor R75 to indicate use of LTC2604
     * Support AD7694 as an alternative to LTC1864 ADC; this required the addition of voltage level translators (U44, U45)
+    * Changed part number for 2.5V linear regulator (U32), which included a pinout change
+    * Changed footprint for safety relay (U31)
+    * Changed footprint for D7 (Schottky diode)
+    * Several other part number changes that did not change pinout or package type